Fly fishing for trout in a river valley

 described by a Prime Minister as " a little bit

 The River Ceiriog rises in Wales' Berwyn Mountains and flows for 18 dramatic miles to join the Dee.,

 Lloyd George (Prime Minister from 1916 to 1922) described the picturesque Ceiriog Valley as " a little bit of heaven on earth"

-The Ceiriog is predominantly a brown trout river with both stocked and wild fish and there is grayling fishing in the winter months.
+The Ceiriog is predominantly a brown trout river and there is grayling fishing in the winter months.
 Sea trout are also making a welcome return.

-Fishing is by fly only and is restricted to members and their guests
+Fishing is by fly only and is restricted to CADAC members and their guests